baldemoto/atproto-wiki-docs/home.md

 ## Getting Started
-If you're just getting started with the AT Protocol, start with these links.
-These articles will introduce you to ATProto's architecture, alongside basic terms and concepts.
+If you'd like to become familiar with the AT Protocol and its components, begin here.
 - [What is the AT Protocol? *Basic introduction to ATProto and its components*](/AT_Protocol)
 - [Glossary *Glossary of ATProto terminology*](/AT_Protocol/Glossary)
 - [SDKs *List of available SDKs for the protocol*](/AT_Protocol/SDKs)